 Swamps, marshes, and bogs are types of wetlands.
 Wetlands can have fresh water, salt water, or a mixture of both.
 They are home to lots of different aquatic plants and animals.
 Wetlands can serve as nurseries for lots of animals.
 Fish, frogs, alligators, and crocodiles lay eggs here.
 It’s a great place for the babies to hatch and grow.
 They are also home to many different kinds of insects like dragonflies.

 Boreal forests are home to lots of trees.

 Much of North America, Europe, and Asia is in a temperate region, between the Arctic and subtropics.
 Here, the weather is generally not too hot, not too cold, with distinct seasons.
-There are many big forests.
-The trees here are usually pine, spruce, and larch.
-They are green all year around and have needles instead of leaves.
+The trees here can vary, some have leaves (deciduous) and others have needles (coniferous).
+The trees with leaves shed them once a year during the fall.
+The trees with needles are evergreen.
 Animals like bears, porcupines, and eagles make homes in these vast forests.

 There are ecosystems even in big cities.

 Big cities around the world have interesting ecosystems too.
 There are many animals that share living spaces with people near roads, houses, and buildings.
 In many cities, raccoons, coyotes, opossums, skunks, foxes, birds, and all sorts of insects are common neighbors.
-And in some places, people build wildlife crossings.
-These are special bridges over roads that animals can use.
+And in some places, people build wildlife corridors.
+These are special bridges over roads -- or tunnels under roads -- that animals can use.
 It lets them move between places without getting hurt by cars.